Jordan Hamilton (soccer)

 Jordan Patrick Dear Hamilton (born March 17, 1996) is a Canadian soccer player who plays as a forward for Shan United in the Myanmar National League.

 Early life

-Hamilton started playing with North Scarborough SC, before switching to Ajax SC.
+Hamilton was born on 17 March 1996.
+Born in Scarborough, Ontario, Canada, he is a native of the city.
+He started playing with North Scarborough SC, before switching to Ajax SC.
 He made his U14 Ontario Provincial debut at the U14 All-Star Championships in Sherbrooke, Quebec.
 He scored 8 seconds into their first match against the U14 PEI team, when they had the kickoff.
 He went on to score 6 more goals in the match.
 Afterwards, he joined the Toronto FC Academy.
+He almost attended the University of Maryland, College Park in the United States.

 Club career

 Toronto FC

 After three years playing with the TFC Academy in the Canadian Soccer League, Hamilton signed with Toronto FC on January 6, 2014.
 Hamilton made his professional debut as a late substitute in 0–1 defeat to Colorado Rapids on April 12, 2014.
 He was loaned to USL Pro club Wilmington Hammerheads FC on May 1, 2014.

 After 5 goals in 11 games with Wilmington and a goal for Toronto in a friendly against Tottenham Hotspur, Hamilton was loaned to C.D.
 Trofense of the Portuguese Segunda Liga.
 On August 9, 2014, Hamilton made his first appearance for side C.D.
 Trofense as a 66th-minute substitute.
 He was recalled from his loan by Toronto on December 12.

 On March 20, 2015 Hamilton was loaned to Toronto FC II ahead of their inaugural season in the USL.
 He made his debut against the Charleston Battery on March 21, and scored Toronto FC II's first ever goal in the same match in the 8th minute.

 Hamilton scored his first two goals for Toronto FC in the 2016 Canadian Championship, when he got a brace in the first leg against the Montreal Impact.
 He scored his first MLS goal on June 26 against Orlando City.
 He finished the 2016 season with three goals in 14 league matches and two goals in four Canadian Championship matches.
 He had also made four appearances for Toronto FC II.